ietf-llc/community-engagement-policy-consultation/DRAFT Community Engagement Policy.md

 ### Purpose of this Policy

-This policy sets out the general approach, scope and mechanisms used by Covered Individuals when engaging with the community.
+This policy sets out the general approach to how the IETF LLC may consult with the IETF community as it conducts business.
+It sets out the general approach, scope and mechanisms used by Covered Individuals when engaging with the community in their official IETF LLC roles.
 This policy does not apply to the management of RFPs or contracts.

 ### Context